ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Mobile-VIT/README.md

 Because the original Mobile-ViT SAR model does not provide pretrained weights, we re-trained the network using the procedure described in the paper.

-To reproduce the result run [attack_mobilevit.ipynb ](https://github.com/ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/blob/main/Mobile-VIT/attack_mobilevit.ipynb).

-Since the original Mobile-ViT SAR model does not publicly provide trained weights,
-we re-trained the network following the methodology described in the paper.
-Please use our provided checkpoint: **`hffh_vit_best_epoch_050.pth`** when running the differential imaging attack on Mobile-ViT.

 ***

 ### Files Needed for attack